jaguar-person/test_contractList_nextjs/README.md

 This starts the web application.
 Running it with `:docker` will start both the database container and the web application container.
 They will then run in the terminal, so you will need to open a new terminal/tab if you want to run more commands.

-### `yarn lint` and `yarn lint:docker`

-This runs the linter on the code.
-If ran through docker, you will need to have started the containers with `yarn start:docker` in another terminal first.

-### `yarn migrate` and `yarn migrate:docker`

-This runs the migrations on the database to have it up to date and seeded.
-If ran through docker, you will need to have started the containers with `yarn start:docker` in another terminal first.

 ### `yarn reset` and `yarn reset:docker`